Human Meat: 33+ Best Cannibal Movies

 This movie is also known as Cannibal in the Streets and was made by cult director Antonio Margheriti.

-Veteran Hollywood actor John Saxon stars as a Vietnam vet who was hoping for a peaceful retirement in Atlanta until an ex-combat partner shows up to inform him about rampant cannibalism in Vietnamese jungles.
-But before he can take another breath, it appears that the cannibals have already infested Atlanta—because cannibalism can now be transmitted via a virus when you bite someone—so the two war vets must now plot for a safe escape from what Saxon had hoped would be a safe retirement space.
+Veteran Hollywood actor John Saxon stars as a Vietnam vet who was hoping for a peaceful retirement in Atlanta until an ex-combat partner shows up to inform him about rampant cannibalism in the Vietnamese jungle.
+But before he can take another breath, it appears that the cannibals have already infested Atlanta—because cannibalism can now be transmitted via a virus when you bite someone.
+The two war vets must now plot for a safe escape.

 Cannibal Ferox (1981)

-Three friends set out to disprove cannibalism on a trip to the Amazonian jungle, where they meet two men trying to escape a vicious cannibal tribe.
-There are several scenes of graphic animal cruelty featuring genuine footage—a snake eats a rodent, a tiger eats a monkey, and an alligator, boar, and turtle are all killed and gutted on camera.
+Three friends set out to disprove the existence of cannibalism on a trip to the Amazonian jungle.
+The film includes scenes of graphic animal cruelty (which are unfortunately real footage).
 Little White Lies says that Cannibal Ferox remains a hard watch, playing a duplicitous game with our own sense of moral orientation as it both feeds and condemns our desire for the taboo sensations promised by its title.”

 Eating Raoul (1982)